 This program supports basic research pursuing novel catalyst design and quantum- and molecular-level control of chemical transformations relevant to the sustainable conversion of energy resources.
-Emphasis is on the understanding of reaction mechanisms, enabling precise identification and manipulation of catalytic active sites, their environments, and reaction
+Emphasis is on the understanding of reaction mechanisms, enabling precise identification and manipulation of catalytic active sites, their environments, and reaction conditions for optimized efficiency and selectivity.
+Elucidation of catalytic reaction mechanisms in diverse chemical environments and the structure-reactivity relationships of solid and molecular catalysts comprises a central component of the program.

 A long-term objective is to promote the convergence of heterogeneous, homogeneous, electro-, and bio-catalysis as a means to discover novel inorganic, organic, and hybrid catalysts that are selective for fuel and chemical production from both fossil and renewable feedstocks.
 Another enduring goal is to maximize the atom and energy efficiency of chemical transformations.
-Emerging activities in the area of clean energy and catalysis science underpinning sustainable chemical transformations are encouraged, including carbon-neutral hydrogen production and utilization, polymer upcycling, catalysis by Earth-abundant metals, and electro-driven processes.
+Emerging activities in the area of clean energy and catalysis science underpinning sustainable chemical transformations are encouraged, including carbon-neutral hydrogen production and utilization, deconstruction or functionalization of macromolecules, catalysis by Earth-abundant metals, and electro-driven processes.
 Specific focus areas are described below:

-- Advanced concepts concerning catalyst design, including topics related with atomically precise synthesis, enabling, for instance: multi-functionality, confinement within porous materials, site cooperativity, nano- and single-atom stabilized structures, and manipulation of weak interactions; - Electro-mediated catalytic approaches leading to sustainable manufacturing, such as low-temperature electrosynthesis, integrated separation-catalytic processes, or carbon-neutral transformations with the potential to impact fuel or large-scale chemical production; - Strategies that explore catalysts and mechanisms associated with the direct catalytic transformations in multicomponent mixtures, multiple reactions, integrated processes, and circular processing, including upcycling of synthetic or natural polymers; - Thermal or electro-catalysis mediated by earth-abundant metals or investigations related to transformations targeting the reduction or elimination of the use of platinum group elements; - Development of novel time-resolved spectroscopic techniques and structural probes for in situ/operando characterization of catalytic processes, including ultrafast bond formation and transition state conversion, as well as slower ionic, or atomic, or molecular species rearrangements during reaction; - Advanced theory, modeling, data-science, and machine-learning approaches to mechanism identification, catalyst discovery and development, and benchmarking of catalytic properties.
+- Advanced concepts concerning catalyst design, including topics related with atomically precise synthesis, enabling, for instance: multi-functionality, confinement within porous materials, site cooperativity, nano- and single-atom stabilized structures, and manipulation of weak interactions; - Electro-mediated catalytic approaches leading to sustainable manufacturing, such as lowtemperature electrosynthesis, integrated separation-catalytic processes, or carbon-neutral transformations with the potential to impact fuel or large-scale chemical production; - Strategies that explore catalysts and mechanisms associated with the direct catalytic transformations in multicomponent mixtures, multiple reactions, integrated processes, and circular processing, including selective breakdown or functionalization of synthetic or natural polymers; - Thermal or electro-catalysis mediated by earth-abundant metals or investigations related to transformations targeting the reduction or elimination of the use of platinum group elements; - Development of novel time-resolved spectroscopic techniques and structural probes for in situ/operando characterization of catalytic processes, including ultrafast bond formation and transition state conversion, as well as slower ionic, or atomic, or molecular species rearrangements during reaction; - Advanced theory, modeling, data-science, and machine-learning approaches to mechanism identification, catalyst discovery and development, and benchmarking of catalytic properties.